JP Morgan to process payment for Russian embassy, easing tension

 "Sogaz doesn't have any shareholders holding more than 50 percent of the company shares directly or indirectly, so we see no reason for Sogaz to be included in the U.S. sanctions," a Sogaz representative said in emailed comment late on Wednesday.

-The confusion around sanctions caused Visa and Mastercard to briefly cut off services for clients at Russia's SMP bank, whose main shareholders were affected by U.S. sanctions, before resuming them shortly after.
+The confusion around sanctions caused Visa (V.N) and Mastercard (MA.N) to briefly cut off services for clients at Russia's SMP bank, whose main shareholders were affected by U.S. sanctions, before resuming them shortly after.

 Russia's accusation could damage relations the bank has with the Russian authorities.
 JPMorgan generated $55.6 million in investment banking fees in Russia last year, with a 7 percent market share, according to Thomson Reuters data.
 Worldwide, JPMorgan recorded $6.4 billion in investment banking fees last year, according to the company's annual report.

 JPMorgan is one of a number of Western banks operating in Russia.
-Others which have a presence here include Goldman Sachs, Bank of America, Citigroup and Morgan Stanley.
+Others which have a presence here include Goldman Sachs (GS.N), Bank of America (BAC.N), Citigroup (C.N) and Morgan Stanley (MS.N).

 (Additional reporting by Alexei Anishchuk; Editing by Maria Kiselyova, Elizabeth Piper and Angus MacSwan)